gabrielestacio/gabrielestacio/README.md

 # Hi, I'm Gabriel! 👋
 ### Welcome to my GitHub profile!
-Here, you can see more about my projects.
+Here, you can find out more about my projects.
+___

 <!--